Microsoft/IntuneDocs/intune/certificates-scep-configure.md

 #### Step 3 - Configure prerequisites on the NDES server
 In this step, you:

-- Add NDES to a Windows Server and configure IIS to support NDES
+- Add NDES Role to a Windows Server and configure IIS to support NDES
 - Add the NDES Service account to the IIS_IUSR group
 - Set the service principal name (SPN) for the NDES Service account
+- Configure NDES for use with the issuing CA

 1. On the server that hosts NDES, sign in as an **Enterprise Administrator**, and then use the [Add Roles and Features Wizard](https://docs.microsoft.com/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/hh831809(v=ws.11)) to install NDES:

-   1. In the Wizard, select **Active Directory Certificate Services** to gain access to the AD CS Role Services.
+   i.
+In the Wizard, select **Active Directory Certificate Services** to gain access to the AD CS Role Services.
 Select the **Network Device Enrollment Service**, uncheck **Certification Authority**, and then complete the wizard.

       > [!TIP]
       > In **Installation progress**, don't check **Close**.
 Instead, select the **Configure Active Directory Certificate Services on the destination server** link.
 The **AD CS Configuration** wizard opens, which you use for the next step.
 After AD CS Configuration opens, you can close the Add Roles and Features wizard.

-   2. When NDES is added to the server, the wizard also installs IIS.
+   ii.
+When NDES is added to the server, the wizard also installs IIS.
 Confirm IIS has the following configuration:

        - **Web Server** > **Security** > **Request Filtering**